MLXIO

 The Honor Watch 6 Plus does not try to look strange.
 It uses a round display, a narrow printed bezel, a button, and a digital crown on the right side.
 The case is stainless steel, and the bezel is either aluminum or stainless steel depending on the color.

 The more aggressive move is inside.
-Honor has fitted the watch with a 1,000 mAh battery, which Notebookcheck describes as larger than most competitors, a battery-first angle that also defines the Honor 600 Super Edition.
+Honor has fitted the watch with a 1,000 mAh battery, which Notebookcheck describes as larger than most competitors, a battery-first angle that also defines the Honor 600 Super Edition and the Xiaomi Smart Band 10 Pro.
 That gives Honor a clean sales pitch: this is not primarily a mini phone on the wrist.
 It is a smartwatch that wants to remove charging friction.

 Honor rates the Watch 6 Plus for 35 days in energy-saving mode, 17 days with normal use, or 42 hours with continuous GPS use.